Miracloon/pflotran-documentation/user_guide/cards/utility_cards/debug_card.rst

 PRINT_COUPLERS
  Prints each coupler to a file (for checking boundary connections).

+..
 PRINT_NUMERICAL_DERIVATIVES
  Not yet supported, but when finished, this will print the values of the numerical derivative used to create the Jacobian matrix.

-WAYPOINTS
+PRINT_WAYPOINTS
- Prints a list of waypoints to the screen and to the pflotran.out file.
+ Prints the list of waypoints to the screen and to the pflotran.out file.

-BINARY_FORMAT
+FORMAT
-  Saves the PETSc vectors and matrices in binary format.
-The default output format for the PETSc vectors and matrices is ASCII.
+ Sets the format for exported PETSc vectors (solution, residual, etc.) and matrices (Jacobian).
+Supported formats include:
+  * ASCII: [\*.out]
+  * BINARY: [\*.bin]
+  * MATLAB: [\*.mat]
+  * NATIVE: [\*.bin] PETSc parallel layout.
+Vectors and matrices are printed in their parallel layout and not converted back to natural numbering.

+APPEND_COUNTS_TO_FILENAMES
+ Appends the cumulative timestep, timestep cut, and Newton iteration counts to the filename.

 Examples
 --------